Skip to content

 It is the Gun Violence Data Hub’s goal to become the most comprehensive publicly accessible data resource available on this subject.
 We’re a small and mighty team and we want your help accomplishing this goal!

 Since 2015, The Trace has already worked with dozens of organizations, researchers, and media outlets to bring you the most robust and nuanced gun violence coverage available.
 Now, the Hub aims to expand on that success by forming partnerships with new individuals and groups that are specifically interested in solving the problem of poor, unavailable, or nonexistent gun violence data.
-If that describes you or the place you work, please reach out via the Help Desk and subscribe to our updates to keep track of the latest Hub developments.
+If that describes you or the place you work, please reach out via the help desk and subscribe to our updates to keep track of the latest Hub developments.

 If you want to see this initiative grow faster, please consider supporting The Trace.